 - Rotary Cutter

 - Extra Fine Crepe in Cypress and Copper

 - Brown Floral Tape

 - Gather the tools and materials listed above.

-- Place interfacing between sheets of green and copper crepe and iron at a low temperature.
+- Place interfacing between sheets of green and copper crepe and iron at a high temperature.
 This will create a piece of double sided crepe.